 We encourage you to consult the Application Instructions for detailed guidance.
-These instructions can be downloaded after clicking "Apply Now" and can also be found under "Supporting Materials" on the challenge page.
+These instructions can be found under "Supporting Materials" on the challenge page and proposal and budget templates can be found within the application portal.
 You are required to submit either a Microsoft Word® or PDF document.
 Please do not include a cover sheet with your proposal.
 A cover sheet will be automatically generated from your application data.